bitnami/sample-mean/README.md

   - If so, we create the `DATA_FOLDER` folder, move the public directory there, create the semaphore and fix permissions.
   - If the data is already initialized, we just delete the public folder from the APP_FOLDER and create a symlink to DATA_FOLDER/public

-  Finally we initialize the application by running `npm install` to download or update the dependencies.
+  Finally, we initialize the application by running `npm install` to download or update the dependencies.

 ## Database configuration